What did Jesus say about money?

 Jesus’ Perspective on Money

-Christ is talking about the way we sometimes let money matters get in the way of what is really important..
-Working for God and serving Him.
+Christ is talking about the way we sometimes let money matters get in the way of what is really meaningful — working for God and serving Him.
+In Matthew 19:16-26 He uses the parable of the rich young man to demonstrate this point.
+The young man was so focused on his material possessions and money that he could not follow Christ’s teachings.

 Spiritual Vision